 Parameter Class I Std.
 Units EP-1 EP-2 EP-3 EP-4

 Arsenic 0.010 mg/L Χ

 Boron 2.0 mg/L Χ

 Cadmium 0.005 mg/L Χ Χ

 Chloride 200 mg/L Χ

 Lead 0.0075 mg/L Х

-рН 6.5 - 9.0 SU Χ Χ Х
+рН 6.5 - 9.0 SU Χ Χ Χ

 Selenium 0.050 mg/L Χ

 Sulfate 400 mg/L Х Х Х

 TDS 1,200 mg/L Χ Χ Χ

-Thallium 0.002 mg/L • Х
+Thallium 0.002 mg/L • Χ

 An extent of contamination study was performed in February 2019.
 The isopleth maps showing the results of that study are in Appendix C. Seven (7) linear sets of borings were drilled (direct push method) in a radial pattern around the Site at approximately 25 ft. intervals outward from the Emery Pond (see Figure 2).
 Groundwater samples were collected at each boring and analyzed for total analytes of the Class I inorganic parameter list.
 During sample collection, several borings were found to be either dry or were unable to produce sufficient volume of water for sampling.
 These borings were: DP1a, DP1b, DP2a, DP4b, DP4c, and DP6b.
+An additional map, showing the location of each direct push boring, its bottom elevation, and the top of bedrock elevation (assumed to be the bottom of Emery Pond) is also included in Appendix C.